hattya/go.binfmt/README.rst

 License
 -------

-go.binfmt is distributed under the terms of the MIT License
+go.binfmt is distributed under the terms of the MIT License.